yariksav/vuetify-dialog/README.md

 1) dialogInstance = $dialog.show(component) // Show dialog
 2) return dialogInstance.wait() // Return promise

-Therefore to perfom programmatically close dialog you have to set waitForResult to false and work with dialogInstance directly
+Therefore to perform programmatically close dialog you have to set waitForResult to false and work with dialogInstance directly

 ```js
   const dialogInstance = await this.$dialog.warning({